The Dictator: Plot

-The fictional Republic of Wadiya, (Note: In the film's universe, it replaces the real-life country of Eritrea.) located in the Horn of Africa, has for two decades been ruled by dictator Omar Aladeen.
-Upon his death, he is succeeded by his son, Admiral-General Haffaz Aladeen.
+The Republic of Wadiya, (Note: This country is fictional.
+In the film's universe, it replaces the real-life country of Eritrea.
+In Lithuanian, the word "Wadiya" (spelt as "Vadija") means "Land of the Leader".) located in the Horn of Africa, has for two decades been ruled by dictator Omar Aladeen.
+Upon his death, he is succeeded by his immature son, Admiral-General Haffaz Aladeen.
 Aladeen surrounds himself with female bodyguards, sponsors terrorism, changes many words in the Wadiyan dictionary to "Aladeen", and develops nuclear weapons to be used against Israel.
 He also refuses to sell Wadiya's oil fields, a promise he made to Omar before his death.
 After the United Nations Security Council resolves to intervene militarily, Aladeen travels to the Headquarters of the United Nations in New York City to address the council.

-Shortly after arriving, Aladeen is kidnapped by Clayton, a hitman hired by Aladeen's uncle Tamir Mafraad, whom Omar passed over as successor in favor of Aladeen.
+Shortly after arriving, Aladeen is kidnapped by Clayton, a bodyguard hired by Aladeen's uncle Tamir Mafraad, whom Omar passed over as successor in favor of Aladeen.
 Tamir then replaces Aladeen with a decoy; a very dim-witted shepherd named Efawadh whom he intends to manipulate into signing a document democratizing Wadiya while opening up the oil fields to foreign interests.
 Aladeen escapes after Clayton accidentally burns himself to death in a failed torture attempt.
 When Clayton's burnt corpse is discovered, Tamir thinks that Aladeen has been killed.
 Meanwhile, Aladeen is practically unrecognizable, as Clayton has shaved off his beard.

 Wandering through New York City in civilian clothes, Aladeen assumes the false identity of "Allison Burgers" and encounters Zoey, a human rights activist who offers him a job at her progressive, alternative-lifestyle cooperative.
 Aladeen refuses the offer and encounters Nadal, the former chief of Wadiya's nuclear weapons programme, whom Aladeen thought he had previously executed over an argument about the missile design.
 Aladeen follows him to New York's "Little Wadiya" district, which is populated by refugees from his own country, and enters a restaurant called Death to Aladeen.
-Aladeen recognized some of the patrons as people he had ordered to execute.
-After a waiter recognized him and his attempt to cover up his identity failed, Aladeen's true identity is almost uncovered but Nadal saves him.
+Aladeen recognizes some of the patrons as people he had ordered to be executed.
+Aladeen's true identity is almost uncovered but Nadal saves him.
 Nadal reveals that Aladeen has never executed anybody, as all the people who Aladeen had been ordered to be executed are simply sent into exile to the United States.
 Nadal agrees to help Aladeen regain his power, on the condition that Aladeen makes him head of Wadiya's nuclear programme again.
 Aladeen later accepts Zoey's job offer, as she is catering at the hotel where the signing will occur.
 Aladeen grows closer to Zoey and eventually falls in love with her.
 While turning around Zoey's struggling business, Aladeen begins imposing strict schedules on everyone, forming a personality cult around Zoey and intimidating an inspector into giving the store a good review.